-Small RPAs Basic are defined as RPAs weighing between 250g and 25kg and operated in rural and unpopulated areas.
-These RPAs will require identification markings, including name, address and contact information of the owner and pilot of the RPA.
+Small RPA Basic are defined as RPA weighing between 250g and 25kg and operated in rural and unpopulated areas.
+These RPA will require identification markings, including name, address and contact information of the owner and pilot of the RPA.
 Pilots must be at least 14 years of age and must hold a valid Basic RPA licence that is specific to small drones.
 Additional restrictions are imposed that include that the RPA cannot operate (i) within approximately 30m of people or openair assemblies of people, (ii) above 400 feet, (iii) within approximately 1.85km of heliports or (iv) within approximately 5.5km of airports.
 These regulations require the RPA to always be operated within visual line-of-sight.

-Small RPAs Advanced are defined as RPAs weighing between 250g and 25kg and operated in urban and/or populated areas.
-These RPAs will require identification, marking and registration with Transport Canada as well as meeting specified design standards acceptable to Transport Canada.
+Small RPA Advanced are defined as RPA weighing between 250g and 25kg and operated in urban and/or populated areas.
+These RPA will require identification, marking and registration with Transport Canada as well as meeting specified design standards acceptable to Transport Canada.
 The RPA will be assigned a unique identification/registration number issued by Transport Canada.
 Pilots must be at least 16 years of age and must hold a valid Advanced RPA licence that is specific to small drones.
 Approval for operation must be granted by Air Traffic Control when operating in controlled airspace or near controlled aerodromes.
 A set of flight rules must be followed at all times for these more complex operations.
 Restrictions, including distances from people, are determined based on the safety certification of the RPA being operated.
 The RPA must always be operated within visual line-of-sight.

-The current legislation utilizes a similar Special Flight Operations Certificate (SFOC) application process, as the previous regulations, to approve any operations that do not fit within the regulatory regime set out above, such as operating beyond visual-line-of-sight.
+The current legislation utilizes a similar SFOC application process, as the previous regulations, to approve any operations that do not fit within the regulatory regime set out above, such as operating beyond visual-line-of-sight.
 For those wishing to operate outside of the regulatory framework set out in CARs, part IX, there will be a variety of SFOC application processes tailored to the nature and use of the RPA.
-The more complex and risky the proposed operation, the more thorough and detailed the SFOC application process.
+The more complex and risk associated with the proposed operation, the more thorough and detailed the SFOC application process.

 Those operators requiring an SFOC must apply to the Transport Canada Civil Aviation Regional Office at least 30 working days prior to the date of the proposed RPA operation.
-Transport Canada has wide discretion in reviewing and approving SFOC applications; however, to date the Company has never been refused an SFOC for which it has applied.
-The purpose of the SFOC application review is to ensure that the proposed operation is safe and associated risks have been adequately mitigated by the Company.
+Transport Canada has wide discretion in reviewing and approving SFOC applications; and the Company continues to work closely with the department to gain any required flight approvals.
+The purpose of the SFOC application review is to ensure that the proposed operation is safe and the associated risks have been adequately mitigated by the Company.

 In April 2020, Transport Canada published a Notice of Proposed Amendment ("NPA") as the first step in the publication of new regulations for beyond visual line-of-sight operations.
 The NPA provided a synopsis of the high-level policies Transport Canada is proposing to support beyond visual line-of-sight operations in lower risk environments such as remote and isolated areas.
 These new regulations will also provide clear direction and guidance on the use of heavier aircraft (up to 650 kgs), operations at higher altitudes than currently permitted in CARs, Part IX, and will set the foundation for an operator certification program.
 Once published, these regulations will permit routine beyond visual-line-of-sight operations without the need for the Company to request specific permission for each operation, as is currently required with the current SFOC process.
-The first draft of these regulations is scheduled to be published in Canada Gazette I in Spring of 2021.
+The first draft of these regulations is scheduled to be published in Canada Gazette I in Q4 of 2022.